kelvinkirima014/refwave/README.md

-Refwave is a Referral System, where users can create an account, and invite their friends to join via their referral code.
+Refwave is a high-perfomant Referral System; Users can create an account, and invite their friends to join via their referral code.

-The Backend service is built using Rust's Axum framework, a PostgreSQL databas, and sqlx as the database driver.
-I'm also using the Tower for middlware.
+The Backend service is built using Rust's Axum framework, a PostgreSQL database, and sqlx as the database driver.
+I'm also using some Tower components for middleware.
 The frontend frontend components are built in Solidjs and styled with Tailwindcss.

 Key Features